 Additionally, when other parties arrange insurance, you run the risk of having inadequate insurance coverage.
 Cargo insurance policies can vary widely in levels of coverage, deductibles and special restrictions.
 Ask for a complete copy of the insurance policy or for a certificate of insurance detailing all the policy terms and conditions.

 At least make certain the insurer being used has a favorable financial rating supplied by a respected financial rating service.
 BOC’s insurance company, underwriters at Lloyd’s of London, has an A.M.
 Best financial rating of A (Excellent).

 Ask your supplier for a list of insurance claims adjusters contracted by the insurance company.
 Adjuster and surveyor networks approved by Lloyd’s of London and AIMA are among the most credible.
 BOC has a vested interest in your insurance needs and will directly handle cargo claim documentation requirements to ensure prompt processing and timely settlement.

 Are you familiar with GENERAL AVERAGE?

-There are a number of notable fire cases, with many resulting in General Average!
+There are a number of notable cases of damage or loss to a vessel, with many resulting in General Average!
+More recent examples include: